solidusio/solidus/guides/shipping.md

-## Documentation ToDo
+## Documentation ToDo and notes
+* This guide was adapted from the original spree guide: https://github.com/spree/spree-guides/blob/master/content/developer/core/shipments.md
-* There were diagrams and images in the original Spree docs that seem to have been lossed.
-Consider finding or creating them.
+* There were diagrams and screen shots in the original Spree docs that were dated.
+It would be nice to add some diagrams and screenshots to this doc.
+* The examples of implementing custom calculators, shipping splitters, etc have been reviewed and seem accurate, but have not yet been validated in Solidus directly.